-- 270 then decrease with time.
-This suggests strong mid-level convective activity in the first hours of simulation, close to the region identified as red stars at 00:00 UTC in Fig. 6a.
-The cyclonic ascents (in orange) are located at $z\approx1$ km at 00:00 UTC, on average.
-Contrary to the anticyclonic ascents, they stay at similar altitude until 04:00 UTC before rising to $z\approx3$ km (on average) at 12:00 UTC.
-The cyclonic rapid segments occur later than the anticyclonic rapid segments (red boxplots in Fig. 7a).
-They are also located at lower altitudes, around z=2 km.
-This suggests the presence of shallow convective activity at that time. - Potential vorticity decreases slowly along the anticyclonic ascents with PV values ranging from 0.6 PVU at 00:00 UTC to 0.4 PVU at 12:00 UTC on average (Fig. 7b).
-The interquartile range shows PV values reaching 1.2 PVU at 02:00 UTC and 0.0 PVU during the 12 h period (shaded blue).
-In contrast, the averaged PV value along the cyclonic ascents first remains around 0.3 PVU then increases between 04:00 UTC and 08:00 UTC when the rapid cyclonic segments occur.
-As for the anticyclonic ascents, the interquartile range shows PV values between 0.0 PVU and 1.2 PVU (shaded orange).
-This contrasting - 280 PV evolution between lower and upper levels of the troposphere corresponds to the classical view of Wernli and Davies (1997) for slantwise ascents, where PV increases below the diabatic heating maximum and decreases above.
-However, an increasing fraction of rapid segments-in particular anticyclonic ones-indicate negative PV values from 03:00 UTC onward.
-This suggests that convection-especially occurring at mid levels-is associated with negative PV creation.
+Potential vorticity decreases slowly along the anticyclonic ascents, with PV values ranging from 0.6 PVU at 00:00 UTC to 0.4 PVU at 12:00 UTC on average (Fig. 7b).
+The interquartile range shows PV values reaching 1.2 PVU at 02:00 UTC and 0.0 PVU during the 12 h period (blue shading).
+In contrast, the averaged PV value along the cyclonic ascents first remains at around 0.3 PVU and then increases between 04:00 and 08:00 UTC when the rapid cyclonic segments occur.
+As for the anticyclonic ascents, the interquartile range shows PV values between 0.0 and 1.2 PVU (orange shading).
+This contrasting PV evolution between the lower and upper levels of the troposphere corresponds to the classical view of

+Wernli and Davies (1997) for slantwise ascents, where PV increases below the diabatic heating maximum and decreases above.
+However, an increasing fraction of rapid segments - in particular anticyclonic ones - indicate negative PV values from 03:00 UTC onward.
+This suggests that convection - especially occurring at mid levels - is associated with negative PV creation.
 The origin of this process is detailed in the following section, which thus focuses on convective anticyclonic ascents.

-285 5 Origin of updrafts and negative PV
+5 Origin of updrafts and negative PV